HISTORIC HIGHLIGHTS OF A BEAUTIFUL AND FASCINATING COUNTRY

 Morning visit to Ho Chi Minh’s mausoleum, then travel into the countryside around Hanoi and explore the limestone hills around the ancient Thay Pagoda.
 Take the new highway into the hill country to Sapa (2 nights).

 Walk by the rice terraces, narrow rivers and the beautiful scenery of the Muong Hoa valley to Tavan village.
-Visit the local market and take the night train (2-berth cabins) back to Hanoi.
+Visit the local market before we return to Hanoi.

 Wake to the beautiful scenery of Halong Bay and cruise through the waters.
 Afternoon return to Hanoi (1 night) followed by our return flight the next day.

 Your passport should be valid for at least one month after visa expiry to enter Vietnam.